What is pet insurance?

 Adding extras to your policy will usually cause a rise in the premium.

 Again, the precise details of what your policy does and doesn’t cover can be found in the relevant product disclosure statement (sometimes known as the policy booklet).
-You should always consult this document when investigating a policy.
+You should always consult this document when considering a policy.

-Where can I compare my options?
+Where can I compare pet insurance policies?

 If you’re looking for a quick, easy way to compare pet insurance policies, then we can help.
+At iSelect, we’ve partnered with Choosi to help you compare policies from a range of pet insurance providers.
+Get started by making an online comparison today.

 Easily compare Pet Insurance quotes